mjmartis/shilo-bot/README.md

   - `guild.py`.
 The handler for ShiloBot's presence in a single guild.
 Executes the lion's share of the bot's behaviour.
   - `playlist.py`.
 Audio- and playlist-specific logic, including an abstract representation of a single playlist.
   - `util.py`.
 Utility behaviour, such as logging and table formatting.

+I used a consistent but fairly arbitrary format for the code.
+To enforce it, use

+`autopep8 --max-line-length 80 --ignore E302,E303 --aggressive --aggressive --in-place --indent-size 4 *.py`